Last Updated on

 Although, there are schools that have more of a general first

 In these schools, you take mostly general education (also known as core curriculum) courses in your first year that essentially sets the foundation for your undergraduate degree requirements.
 These typically include introductory and prerequisite English, Math, Sciences, Humanities, and Social Sciences courses, and might include a First-Year Experience course that covers topics like career development, career exploration, study skills,

 If the school you’re interested follows this standard, attending as an undeclared major is probably a safe option.

 You could also look into taking classes at a community college, which are usually more affordable, or try auditing a course or two on a subject you’re interested in.

 Improving Your GPA

-Another instance where attending college or university as an undeclared major might be the better option is if you’re interested in a competitive program, and your grades aren’t quite as strong as they need to be.
-In this case, you could potentially use your first year to build a stronger GPA.
+Another instance where attending college or university as an undeclared major might be the better option is if you’re interested in a competitive program and your grades aren’t quite as strong as they need to be.
+In this case, you could potentially use your first year to build a stronger grade point average (GPA).

 This may, however, become an issue if there are a lot of required courses for your program that need to be started in your first year.
 This approach might not make it possible to graduate on time.

 It could also be an issue if you aren’t able to get the grades needed to raise your GPA.

 If you are in this situation, a better suggestion would be to see what academic upgrading options are available to you first.
 Many colleges and adult education cent